klaushofrichter/een-capture/prompts.md

 # Prompts

-This file catures some of the prompts that are used to build the application.
+This file catures some of the prompts that are used to build the application, plus some commentary.

 ## Initial Prompt for Claude-3.7-Sonnet Agent Mode